aws-samples/serverless-patterns/apigw-ec2/README.md

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## Requirements
-* [Create two AWS accounts for cross account setup](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have, create them and log in.
+* [Create one AWS account for this setup](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have, create them and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.

 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) install and configure one profiles with credentials for the accounts as below:
     ```